May 2024

 Normalised Difference Vegetation Index

-• This is supported by on ground reports suggesting that rainfall has been very variable across the region.
+• On ground reports suggest that rainfall has been very variable across the region.

-• Areas with below average levels of greenness indicate low levels of ground cover and standing dry matter available for livestock.
+• Areas with below average levels of greenness indicate low levels of ground cover and standing dry matter available for livestock or recently sown paddocks.

 • The impacts of the December bushfire in the Pilliga south of Narrabri remain evident in this month’s Update.